Influencer marketing: 10 tips for successful influencer marketing

 • Increasing the number of social media followers

-• Improving brand visibility among the target audience
+• Improving brand visibility for the target audience

-• Increasing sales by a certain percentage or number
+• Increasing sales by a specific percentage or amount

 Audible is an Amazon company that offers monthly subscriptions for audiobooks and podcasts.
-The company’s marketing team regularly partners with celebrities and influencers of all sizes.
-This team also includes micro-influencers.
-On Instagram, photographer Jesse Driftwood (@jessiedriftwood) once commented on how he uses Audible to learn more about business management and productivity.
+The company’s marketing team regularly collaborates with celebrities and influencers of all sizes, including micro-influencers.
+On Instagram, the photographer Jesse Driftwood (@jessiedriftwood) once shared how he uses Audible to learn more about business management and productivity.

-Your goals will influence which influencer you ultimately work with.
-If quick interaction and communication with people is your goal, the choice will probably be an influencer active on Twitter.
-If you focus more on visuals or photos, then influencers with experience and an audience on Instagram or Pinterest are more suitable.
-On the other hand, a blog or a technical publication might be more appropriate if your goal is in-depth articles or the B2B market.
+Your goals will influence the decision of which influencer you ultimately collaborate with.
+If your goal is quick interaction and communication with people, you will likely choose an influencer who is active on Twitter.
+If, on the other hand, the focus is on appearance or photos, influencers with experience and an audience on Instagram or Pinterest are more suitable.
+Alternatively, a blog or a technical magazine may be a better fit if your goal is in-depth specialist articles or targeting the B2B market.

-However, it is important that each of your goals aligns with a specific performance indicator.
-Otherwise, how could you measure the success or failure of your campaign?
-For example, if your goal is to improve sales, you should have the current sales figures before and after the campaign on hand.
-If you want to increase newsletter subscribers, you need a good KPI to compare and track the numbers.
+It is important that each of your goals can be tied to a specific performance indicator.
+How else could you determine the success or failure of your campaign?
+For example, if your goal is to increase sales, you should have the current sales figures before and after the campaign.
+If your goal is to increase the number of newsletter subscribers, you need a clear KPI to compare and track the numbers.

-It is also important to be smart and deliberate when choosing your goals.
-Each goal must be specific, measurable, realistic and achievable.
+Additionally, it is important to approach the selection of your goals intelligently and strategically.
+Each goal must be specific, measurable, realistic, and achievable.
 It must also have a defined timeframe.
-A vague goal like “improving product awareness” is too broad.
-You have no way to measure success.
-A goal like increasing Instagram followers by 20% in March, on the other hand, is specific.
-You can accurately determine whether the influencer met the goal and how successful they were overall.
+A simple goal like improving product awareness is too vague—you have no way to measure success.
+A goal such as increasing Instagram followers by 20% in March, on the other hand, is intelligent.
+You can determine exactly whether the influencer achieved the goal and how successful they were overall.

-It is impossible to find a suitable influencer if you do not know which target audience you want to reach.
+It is completely impossible to find a suitable influencer if you don’t know which target audience you want to reach.
 You may already know your ideal customer.
-If so, keep this person in mind when searching for a suitable influencer.
-If you have previously worked with PPC and paid Facebook ads, look carefully at which audiences you targeted and how successful the campaigns were.
+If that’s the case, keep this person in mind when searching for the right influencer.
+If you have previously worked with PPC or paid Facebook ads, examine exactly which audiences you targeted and how successful those campaigns were.

-For an influencer to be successful, you must work with influencers who influence your desired target audience.
-For example, suppose you have a large marketing budget and could work with Justin Bieber as an influencer in your campaign.
+For an influencer to be effective, you need to work with influencers who impact your desired target audience.
+For example, imagine you have a huge marketing budget and could work with Justin Bieber as an influencer in your campaign.
 If your product is aimed at young teenage girls, Justin Bieber would likely be a perfect choice.
-The star has more than 100 million followers on Twitter and a Klout Score of 92.
-But if your product, for example, is about restoring old furniture, it is unlikely that Justin Bieber can convince many of his 100 million followers to buy your product.
+The star has over 100 million followers on Twitter and a Klout score of 92.
+However, if your product deals with restoring old furniture, it is very unlikely that Justin Bieber could persuade many of his 100 million followers to be interested in your product.
 In this case, the influencer’s audience is simply not compatible with your product.
 The more you can narrow down your target market and audience, the easier it will be to find a suitable influencer.

-4. Define the Best Influencer Type for Your Brand
+4. Define the Best Type of Influencer for Your Brand

-Here is where most companies make the biggest mistakes.
-Many fail to invest enough effort and work in selecting the right influencers for their brand or company.
-A study shows that more than 67% of surveyed companies struggle with this.
-They find that finding a suitable influencer is the hardest part of the campaign.
-This was probably the biggest weakness of traditional celebrity marketing: although there were successes, most people still ask, “What does the celebrity know about my lifestyle and taste?
-Celebrities live in a different world!”.
-This makes it clear: You must choose an influencer whose audience also fits your target audience.
+This is where most companies make the biggest mistakes.
+Many firms fail to put enough effort and work into selecting the right influencers for their brand or business.
+A study shows that more than 67% of the companies surveyed struggle with this.
+They claim that finding a suitable influencer is the hardest part of the campaign.
+This was likely also the greatest weakness of traditional celebrity marketing.
+Although there were certainly some successes, most people still ask: “What does the celebrity know about my lifestyle and taste?
+Celebrities live in a different world!”
+This shows that you need to choose an influencer whose audience aligns with your target group.

 Celebrity Influencers

 Celebrity influence is the oldest form of influencer marketing.
-Companies hire (and pay) well-known personalities to promote a product, brand, or project.
+Companies hire (and pay) famous personalities to promote a product, brand, or project.
 Prominent examples include Vodafone with Mika Häkkinen or Krombacher with Michael Schumacher.
 Even today, some celebrity campaigns have real potential for success.
-However, working with celebrities often creates challenges, especially regarding cost.
-Moreover, many consumers quickly become suspicious when someone advertises something they do not use themselves.
+However, working with celebrities often also creates problems, particularly regarding costs.
+Additionally, many consumers quickly become skeptical when someone advertises something they do not actually use themselves.

-Macro influencers have a massive number of followers.
-People view them as experts in their industry or niche.
-They often have many millions of followers on social media.
-The difference between a macro influencer and a celebrity is that the influencer is known for being knowledgeable about the product—an expert in the field.
+Macro influencers have a huge number of followers.
+People regard them as experts in their industry or niche.
+It is not uncommon for them to have many millions of followers on social networks.
+The difference between a macro influencer and a celebrity is that, unlike a celebrity, the influencer is known for being knowledgeable about the product.
+An expert in the field?

-Most influencers are micro influencers.
-They are a smaller subgroup of the enormous macro influencers.
-Unlike celebrities, these individuals are usually unknown outside their industry or niche.
-However, within the scene, people regard them as experts.
-Alternatively, micro influencers can simply be specialists in a certain area or topic.
-In any case, they usually operate on the fringe of or below macro influencers.
+The majority of influencers are micro influencers.
+They are a smaller tier, a smaller version of the huge macro influencers.
+Unlike celebrities, these individuals are usually completely unknown outside their industry or niche.
+However, people within the scene regard them as experts.
+Alternatively, micro influencers can simply be specialists in a particular field or topic.
+In any case, they typically operate at the lower end of the scale compared to macro influencers.

 For your influencer marketing campaign, micro influencers are often the best choice.
-They have a very specific audience, the necessary experience, and a good reputation in the industry.
-On the other hand, they are not so large that they lack time, and the chances of rejection are lower.
-Unlike huge macro influencers or celebrities, micro influencers rely on income and are more willing to collaborate (without demanding extreme sums).
+They have a very specific audience, the necessary experience, and a good reputation within the industry.
+On the other hand, they are not so big that they are too busy, and the chances of being declined are lower.
+Unlike huge macro influencers or celebrities, micro influencers rely on income and are generally more willing to work with you (without demanding extreme sums).

 A typical micro influencer does not have a huge number of followers.
-They usually range from 500 to 10,000.
-However, micro influencers are very active, regularly communicate with their followers, and are regarded as specialists and experts.
-Micro influencers’ followers are often very loyal and dedicated fans.
-Additionally, most micro influencers are genuinely interested in purchasing products themselves.
-As a result, they also have a much better conversion rate.
+Normally, their follower count ranges from 500 to 10,000.
+However, micro influencers are very active, communicate regularly with their followers, and are considered specialists and experts among them.
+Followers of micro influencers are often very loyal and dedicated fans.
+Additionally, most micro influencers have a strong interest in purchasing products themselves, which results in a significantly higher conversion rate.

-It isn’t always necessary to dig deep into your pockets and spend a lot of money on influencer marketing.
-The manufacturer of hygiene products Tom’s of Maine offers products made entirely from natural ingredients.
-The company wanted to increase awareness of its products among health-conscious people by having them try the various items and then share their experiences on social media.
-For this purpose, Tom’s turned to micro influencers.
-These encouraged their followers to publish their own posts.
-In this way, the company managed to achieve a snowball effect that reached 4.4 million potential customers in the first three months of the campaign.
+It is not always necessary to spend a lot of money on influencer marketing.
+The manufacturer of hygiene products, Tom’s of Maine, specializes in products made entirely from natural ingredients.
+The company wanted to increase awareness of its products among health-conscious people by encouraging them to try the products and then share their experiences on social media.
+For this purpose, Tom’s relied on micro influencers.
+These influencers motivated their followers to create and share their own posts.
+In this way, the company achieved a snowball effect, reaching 4.4 million potential customers within the first three months of the campaign.

 Influencer Tzp